flily/projeuler.py/README.md

                 result.append(int(line))
     ```
 3. In the solution module of problem, import the data loading module, and call `data.load()`
     method to load data.
-See example in [solution ofproblem 22](problems/p0022.py).
+See example in [solution of problem 22](problems/p0022.py).
     ```python
     #!/usr/bin/env python3
     # coding: utf-8